antigx/to-do-list/README.md

 npm run dev
 ```

-The application will be available at [http://localhost:3000](http://localhost:3000/).
+The application will be available at [http://localhost](http://localhost) in the PORT displayed in the terminal.

 ## Usage